 Is Revolut safe?

-Whilst Revolut have managed to obtain a banking licence in Europe, and they have completed their application for a UK banking license, this has yet to be approved, which means that customer money is not covered by the Financial Services Compensation Scheme (FSCS).
+While Revolut has managed to obtain a banking licence in Europe and has completed their application for a UK banking licence, this has yet to be approved, which means that customer money is not covered by the Financial Services Compensation Scheme (FSCS).

-However, Revolut is authorised to operate in the UK as a Financial Conduct Authority authorised electronic money institution which means that all client funds are held in ring-fenced accounts with UK banks as per the Electronic Money Regulations 2011.
+However, Revolut is authorised to operate in the UK as a Financial Conduct Authority-authorised electronic money institution, which means that all client funds are held in ring-fenced accounts with external UK banks as per the Electronic Money Regulations 2011.
 This effectively protects client money should Revolut ever go bust.
-Revolut are also bound by the Payment Services Regulations 2017 and all card transactions are processed by Mastercard or Visa and therefore protected by their rules.
+Revolut is also bound by the Payment Services Regulations 2017, and all card transactions are processed by Mastercard or Visa and therefore protected by their rules.

 Is Revolut any good?

-Revolut definitely have a lot to offer in the challenger bank space, however, Revolut’s services will mostly appeal to frequent travellers and overseas students who need to spend abroad.
-It is also well placed for users who have family living abroad or people who conduct a lot of business outside of the UK and are therefore being paid in a foreign currency.
+Revolut definitely has a lot to offer in the financial services space; however, Revolut’s services will mostly appeal to frequent travellers and overseas students who need to spend abroad.
+It is also well suited for users who have family living abroad or who conduct a lot of business outside of the UK and are therefore being paid in a foreign currency.